spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-modules.md

 └── setup.py
 ```

-In the above example the `freeling` folder is basically a Sparv module.
-The `setup.py` is what really makes this behave
+In the above example the `freeling` folder is a Sparv module.
+The `setup.py` is what really makes it behave as a plugin.
-as a plugin.
-If the `setup.py` is constructed correctly, the plugin code can then be injected into the Sparv pipeline
+If the `setup.py` is constructed correctly, the plugin code can then be injected into the Sparv pipeline code using
-code using pipx:
+pipx:
 ```bash
 pipx inject sparv-pipeline ./sparv-freeling
 ```